-Bru Luccas Goes Topless Wearing A Tiny Thong Bikini Bottom In Latest Update
+Bru Luccas Goes Topless While Wearing A Tiny Thong Bikini Bottom In Latest Update

 Brazilian fitness model Bru Luccas took to Instagram on Friday evening with a sizzling snap of both sides of her incredible physique, thrilling her 3.6 million followers.

 Bru wore burnt orange bikini bottoms with a strikingly small design.
-It featured one tiny triangle of fabric in the back, on which a white daisy was embroidered, and attached to spaghetti straps whose width represented the phrase literally.
+It featured one tiny triangle of fabric in the back, on which a white daisy was embroidered, and attached to spaghetti straps whose width literally represented the term.

 A pair of ties embellished with tasseled ends were visible dangling against her left thigh, but the rest of the garment was covered by a fluffy white towel that she held against her bare bust, in front of her body.

-Bru faced the camera with her left side and gazed over her shoulder with wide eyes and a small smile playing upon the corners of her mouth.
-Her back was arched and she appeared to balance her weight on her right leg, with her other knee bent slightly to accentuate the curve the bottom of her derriere.
+Bru faced the camera with her left side and gazed over her shoulder with wide eyes and a small smile playing on the corners of her mouth.
+Her back was arched and she appeared to balance her weight on her right leg, with her other knee bent slightly to accentuate the curve of the bottom of her derriere.

 The towel enveloped her right hand, which she held in front of her breasts, blocking only the most necessary bits from view.
 She rested her left hand against her abdomen and clutched the middle section of the soft fabric, draping the rest of it over her thighs.